 Here are four mantras to help keep you anchored during awkward and difficult holiday moments:

-"I don't have to react to everything to everything I notice."
+"I don't have to react to everything I notice."

 "The way people treat me is a direct reflection of what's going on with them and whether or not they're happy with themselves."

 "I can take as many bathroom breaks/walks/rests as I want."*

-"Everyone has someone in their family with some kind of mental health issue that goes untreated.
+"Everyone has someone in their family with some kind of mental health issue that goes untreated and unchecked.
 Everyone."

 *Not the case if you have kids, but even taking one minute in the bathroom and doing some deep breathing, putting cold water on your wrists, or refreshing with the lotions and potions in there can be helpful.
 (And if it's not helpful, you tried--and that counts for something.)